ZIYU-DEEP/ZIYU-DEEP.github.io/_posts/2022-08-21-The-Price-of-Sparsity.md

   <img src="/img/in-post/perf-gap.png" alt="Description" width="600">
 </p>

+To be specific, although there is a persistent generalization gap between `sparse scratch` and `sparse finetuning`, the underlying mechanism is different across different sparsity level.
+- In regime 1, there exist large generalization discrepancies for `sparse-scratch` and `sparse-finetuning` while they maintain almost the same near-optimal training accuracy.
+We denote this regime as the **generalization regime**.

+- In regime 2, there emerge large discrepancies on training accuracy as well.
+We denote this regime as the **optimization regime**.

+This observation gives us a convenient way to analyze the behaviors of those neural networks.

-YZY is working on this: just discuss the mechanism in the two regimes.
-Fisher information for `sparse scratch` is higher than `sparse finetuning` in both regimes.
+We further found that Fisher information for `sparse scratch` is higher than `sparse finetuning` in both regimes.

 <p align="center">
   <img src="/img/in-post/toy-fisher.png" alt="Description" width="600">